CAEP Accountability Measures - Initial-Licensure Level

 Data Table – Focus Group

-Question 1 - How well did the program prepare you to teach your subject areas?
-THEME: Felt Well Prepare in Subject Areas
+Question 1.
+How well did the program prepare you to teach your subject areas?
+THEME: Felt Well Prepared in Subject Areas

-Question 6 - How well do you feel you are able to work with families and community and colleagues?
-THEME: Feel prepared and have experienced success with parents, community and colleagues
+Question 5.
+How well do you feel you are able to work with families and community and colleagues?
+THEME: We were really prepared and have experienced success with parents, community and colleagues

 Click here for PDF